 Step 3

-Put the sliced turnips, kombu, chili peppers, and A (sugar, salt, rice vinegar) in a ziplock bag and seal it, removing as much air as possible.
-Let the turnips marinate in the refrigerator overnight (the longer they marinate, the more flavor the turnips will absorb).
+Combine the sliced turnips, kombu, chili pepper, and seasonings (sugar, salt, and rice vinegar) in a ziplock bag and seal it, removing as much air as possible.
+Let the mixture pickle in the refrigerator for at least 8 hours (the longer it pickles, the more flavor the turnips will absorb).

 To Store